 H2

-H2A - At the community level, plant assemblages in the winter drought treatment will show a weaker storage effect as compared to the alleviated winter drought treatmentindicating weaker coexistence.
+H2A - At the community level, plant assemblages in the winter drought treatment will show a weaker storage effect as compared to the alleviated winter drought treatment, indicating weaker coexistence.

 H2B - Under the winter drought treatment a larger proportion of the storage effect will be attributed to differences between species in seedling stage than to differences in germination rates.